Can You Compost Bones? Here’s the Nitty-Gritty

 What we found worked well (and was pretty satisfying!) was using a mallet and smashing them outside.

-If you want to take this a step further and grind the bones into a fine powder to make bone meal, you could do that now.
+If you want to take this a step further and grind the bones into a fine powder to make bone meal fertilizer, you could do that now.
 If you grind the bones into bone meal, you can add it directly to soil as a natural fertilizer and skip the composting process altogether.

 The bottom line: It really doesn’t matter what you use to crush the bones so long as they are all in small pieces.
 This allows the fragments to break down more quickly in a compost pile.